 Get Started on Your Case As Soon As You Can

-In Florida, you usually have four years from the date of your accident to file a personal injury lawsuit, per Florida Statutes § 95.11(3)(a).
+In Florida, you usually have two years from the date of your accident to file a personal injury lawsuit, per Florida Statutes § 95.11(3)(a).

 The sooner you get started, the more time you give your legal team to build a solid case.
 Also, you’ll help ensure that your case complies with this important deadline.